tasosxak/person_list/README.md

 `cd person_list`

+3. If you're running on macOS, start the Colima service by running the following command:

+`colima start`

-3. Build the Docker image:
+4. Build the Docker image:

 `docker image build -t flask_docker .`